 Participate in interactive programs that complement curricula in math, science, social studies, language arts, music, and art!
 At the National Building Museum, children can explore the people, processes, and materials that create buildings and places by becoming city planners, designers, and engineers.
 These programs accommodate children ages 4–14 and a range of ability levels and learning styles, and they encourage teamwork and problem-solving skills.

 School Group Programs

 Homeschool groups and co-ops are invited to register for National Building Museum school group programs.
-These programs are designed for groups of 10–30 students and will be offered in the mornings and afternoons Monday-Friday, September 24, 2014 through June 12, 2015.
+These programs are designed for groups of 10–30 students and will be offered in the mornings and afternoons Monday-Friday, late September through mid June.
 For more information, view the School Program Descriptions.
-To sign up for a school group program, visit the registration page after August 1, 2014.
+To sign up for a school group program, visit the registration page after August 1.

 Not part of a Homeschool group?
 Attend one of the Museum's popular Homeschool Days to participate in hands-on educational programs with other homeschool families!
 View the full list of Homeschool Day programs and their descriptions.